 Other Pain Treatments

-Muscle relaxers work by depressing the central nervous system, helping relieve muscle tension and spasm and often causing drowsiness.
+Muscle relaxers work by depressing the central nervous system, helping relieve muscle tension and spasms and often causing drowsiness.
 They can be effective for short-term use for acute flare-ups of back pain and nerve pain.
 They can also help treat nighttime muscle pain from fibromyalgia.

 If your pain is not relieved by the usual treatments, your doctor may refer you to a pain management specialist.
 Doctors who specialize in pain management may try other treatments such as certain types of physical therapy or other kinds of medicine.
 They may also recommend TENS, a procedure that uses patches placed on the skin to send signals that may help stop pain.